Choose Language

 Now that’s a question a lot of people ask.
 For once and for all, we wanted to address it.
 Mobile application penetration testing is not just web pentesting with smaller screens.
 Not, not all.

-Moreover, mobile apps can store data locally, rely on device permissions, use hardware features (like GPS or camera) and often integrate with native OS functions.
-This introduces new risks like insecure local storage, improper platform usage or exposure of hardcoded secrets.
+• Mobile apps store data locally, rely on device permissions, use hardware features (like GPS or camera) and often integrate with native OS functions.

 If you are somehow only testing the backend and ignoring the app itself, know that you are only securing half the system.

-If you are curious to know more about how web app differs from mobile app, read our blog on Web Application Penetration Testing: A Modern Imperative For Digital Security
+Explore more about web apps pentesting: Web Application Penetration Testing: A Modern Imperative For Digital Security

-The methodology involves 6 steps.
+The mobile pentesting methodology generally involve 6 steps.
 Take a look:

 • Reconnaissance: Identifies the app version, architecture, third-party libraries and API endpoints.